 A golden shovel based on the final stanza of The Mask of Anarchy by Percy Bysshe Shelley.

-Hold us down but still we rise,
+They hold us down but still we rise,

 deference dies, we bite them down to size.
 Like

 Mr Manager, you'll do no more damage after